wp-plugins/subscribe-to-comments-reloaded-better-unsubscribe/readme.txt

 = 0.9.5 =

-* New cron function which automatically unsubscribes all users(emails) ,which are bounced, invalid , spam or unsubscribed at Sendgrid.com.
+* New cron function which automatically unsubscribes all users (emails) which are bounced, invalid , spam or unsubscribed at Sendgrid.com.
+Read the installation guide.

 = 0.9.4 =